YoinkBird/cyclesafe/report/report.md

 <!-- * deployment plan - how will this be used for the business?  -->
 #### Deployment Plan
-The models created for the dataset will be used with a web-based routing tool to create prediction scores for routes.
+The models created for the dataset will be used within a navigation framework to create prediction scores for routes.

 <!-- * monitoring + maintenance plan - how will model be updated and supervised?  -->
 #### Monitoring and Maintenance Plan